-- Secondly, fill the DIC bottle (rinse 3X with sample water first) allowing the sample to displace 2X the volume (about 5 seconds).
-Immediately fix the sample, cap, and return to transport carrier. - Thirdly, fill the pH and DO scintillation vials allowing the sample to displace 2X the volume of the vials (about 5 seconds).
-Immediately fix the DO sample and cap both samples, then return samples to the transport carrier. - Finally, fill the HDPE bottles in the following order: 2 x 1000 ml amber (rinse 3X with sample water first), 500 ml amber (fill with 450 mls, leaving room for expansion).
+- Fill the 3 PPR bottles (rinse 3X with sample water first) (overflow with ~50 ml of sample), replace the caps, and return samples to the PPR box (Never allow direct sunlight to shine on the bottles). - 2.
+Fill the DIC bottle (rinse 3X with sample water first) allowing the sample to displace 2X the volume (about 5 seconds).
+Immediately fix the sample, cap, and return to transport carrier. - 3.
+Fill the pH and DO scintillation vials allowing the sample to displace 2X the volume of the vials (about 5 seconds).
+Immediately fix the DO sample and cap both samples, then return samples to the transport carrier. - 4.
+Fill the HDPE bottles in the following order: 2 x 1000 ml amber (rinse 3X with sample water first), 500 ml amber (fill with 450 mls, leaving room for expansion), 1 x 100 ml amber (DNA) (rinse 3X with sample water first).
 Once the HDPE bottles are filled, place them into a cooler.
 Continue on to the next sampling depth.

 During the collection process it is important to monitor the time because the PPR samples should begin their incubation by 7:30 am.
-At Lake Hoare and Fryxell, typically all of the sample depths can be collected before inoculating the PPR samples with C-bicarbonate and still begin the incubation period on time.
+At Lake Hoare and Fryxell, typically all of the sample depths can be collected before inoculating the PPR samples with 14C-bicarbonate and still begin the incubation period on time.
 However, at Lake Bonney it is best to collect all of the samples down to the last PPR depth, then inoculate the PPR samples, and continue the deep water sample collections after the PPR samples begin their incubation.
 Please consult Section 3.2 Primary Production for details on the inoculation procedure.
 While two people are preparing the PPR samples, the third person should prepare the incubation hole for deployment of samples.
 This includes removing ice from the hole, unwinding the PPR incubation line such that the samples may be readily attached and lowered into the water, and securing a tarpaulin over the hole with ice screws so the bottles may be handled in a darkened environment.